What is Citrulline?

 In addition to its ammonia-clearing properties, citrulline's ability to boost nitric oxide production can also be a game-changer for endurance athletes.
 Increased nitric oxide levels can lead to better blood flow and oxygen delivery to the working muscles, providing them with the fuel they need to continue performing at a high level.
 This can translate to improved endurance, faster recovery times, and a greater ability to push through the tougher moments of your workout or race.

 Numerous studies have demonstrated the benefits of citrulline for endurance athletes.
 For example, a 2010 study published in the Journal of the International Society of Sports Nutrition found that cyclists who supplemented with citrulline were able to ride for longer periods before reaching exhaustion, compared to those who took a placebo.
-Another study, published in the European Journal of Applied Physiology, showed that citrulline supplementation improved endurance performance in trained runners.
+Another study, published in the European Journal by best physiotherapists, showed that citrulline supplementation improved endurance performance in trained runners.

 Citrulline and muscle fatigue: